Welcome to our complete guide to good family dogs, helping you to pick the right breed of puppy for you.

 Dogs require time, energy, and attention.

-These dogs require exercise and mental stimulation.
+These types of dogs require exercise and mental stimulation.
 Without it, they will find other ways to entertain themselves, usually at the expense of your yard or furniture.

-All dogs require regular exercise and attention, but some breeds require more than others, so make an accurate estimate of how much time you plan on spending with your new dog.
+All dogs require regular exercise and attention, but some breeds require more than others.
+Make an accurate estimate of how much time you plan on spending with your new dog.

 Small dogs are easy to take with you on the go, and won’t require an extra-large vehicle or crate.